JacoboLansac/audits/solo/tha-rwa/audit-report.md

     }
 ```

-In this way, the stablecoins don't have to be held in the `thUSDSwap` contract, and there is no need to periodically move them to the treasury.
+In this way, the stablecoins don't have to be held in the `thUSDSwap` contract, and there is no need to move them to the treasury periodically.
 In this way, it is also possible to remove the `MoveStablecoinsToTreasury()` function completely.
-Instead it is recommended to have a general `rescueERC20()` instead, to be able to rescue any token sent by mistake to the contract.
+Instead, it is recommended to have a general `rescueERC20()` function, which allows for rescuing any token sent to the contract by mistake.

 #### Team response: fixed